+Independent auditors' report

-Independent Auditor's Report to the Members of Gwynt Y Môr OFTO Holdings Limited
+to the members of Gwynt y Mor OFTO Holdings Limited

-We have audited the financial statements of Gwynt Y Môr OFTO Holdings Limited for the year ended 31 March 2015, which comprise the accounting policies, the Group Income Statement, the Group Statement of comprehensive income, the Group and Company Statement of Financial Position, the Group and Company Statement of Changes in Equity, the Group Cash Flow Statement and the related notes 1 to 18.
-The financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards (IFRSs) as adopted by the European Union, as regards the parent company financial statements, as applied in accordance with the provisions of the Companies Act 2006.
+We have audited the financial statements of Gwynt y mor OFTO Holdings Limited for the year ended 31 March 2016, which comprise the Group Income Statement, the Group Statement of Comprehensive Income, the Group and Company Statement of Financial Position, the Group and Company Statement of Changes in Equity, the Group and Company Cash Flow Statement, the accounting policies and the related notes 1 to 19.
+The financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards (IFRSs) as adopted by the European Union.

-This report is made solely to the Company's members, as a body, in accordance with Chapter 3 of Part 16 of the Companies Act 2006.
-Our audit work has been undertaken so that we might state to the Company's members those matters we are required to state to them in an auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Company and the Company's members as a body, for our audit work, for this report, of for the opinions we have formed.
+This report is made solely to the Group's members, as a body, in accordance with Chapter 3 of Part 16 of the Companies Act 2006.
+Our audit work has been undertaken so that we might state to the Group's members those matters we are required to state to them in an auditor's report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Group and the Group's members as a body, for our audit work, for this report, of for the opinions we have formed.

-Respective responsibilities of Directors and the Auditor
+Respective responsibilities of directors and auditors

-As explained more fully in the Directors' Responsibilities Statement set out on page 26, the Directors are responsible for the preparation of the financial statements and for being satisfied that they give a true and fair view.
+As explained more fully in the Directors' Responsibilities Statement set out on page 28, the Directors are responsible for the preparation of the financial statements and for being satisfied that they give a true and fair view.
 Our responsibility is to audit and express an opinion on the financial statements in accordance with applicable law and International Standards on Auditing (UK and Ireland).
 Those standards require us to comply with the Auditing Practices Board's Ethical Standards for Auditors.

-Scope of the audit of the financial statements
+Scope of the audit of the accounts